 The fee for each session is $80.
 I accept the following insurance plans:

-• CareOregon/HealthShare (your insurance card says ‘HealthShare’ on it)
+- CareOregon/HealthShare OHP (your insurance card says ‘HealthShare’ on it)

-Private pay and superbills for out-of-network coverage are available as well.
+Private pay is available as well.
 Some sliding scale spots are available for private pay folks; please ask if you need financial accommodations.

 Who is offering this group?

-Sasha Strong, PhD, LPC (they/them) has offered queer, trans, and neuroaffirming individual and group therapy in Portland since 2016.
-They have published and presented nationally on neuroaffirming and gender-affirming counseling practice and group therapy.
-They are queer, trans, and #actuallyautistic.
-They have special interests in mindfulness, group therapy, and DBT.
+Me! 😄 I’m Sasha Strong, PhD, LPC (they/them), and I have offered queer, trans, and neuroaffirming individual and group therapy in Portland since 2016.
+I have published and presented nationally on neuroaffirming and gender-affirming counseling practice and group therapy.
+I’m queer, trans, and #actuallyautistic.
+I have special interests in mindfulness, group therapy, and DBT.

 How can I join?